giserver/mapbox-extensions/README.md

 ### `Change Base Map`
-Just add a satellite layer and change visible , you can custom `textColor` `backgroundImage` and display `name`
+just add a satellite layer and change visible , you can custom `textColor` `backgroundImage` and display `name`

 ``` ts
 map.addControl(new SwitchMapControl({